Albany, California: Economy

-The major retail and business areas in Albany are Solano Avenue, which is a pedestrian-oriented street lined with mainly small shops, restaurants, and services; San Pablo Avenue, which is more automobile-oriented; and an area near the Eastshore Freeway, which currently houses a two-story Target store.
+The major retail and business areas in Albany are Solano Avenue, which is a pedestrian-oriented street lined with mainly small shops, restaurants, and services; San Pablo Avenue, which is more automobile-oriented; and an area near the Eastshore Freeway.

 In 2006 voters approved of measure D which allows one medical cannabis dispensary in the town in addition to measure C to build a new emergency operations center with "sustainable features", an addition to the civic center of Albany.

-Albany is the site of Golden Gate Fields, the only horse racing track in the Bay Area.
+Albany is the site of Golden Gate Fields, which was the only horse racing track in the Bay Area until it closed in June 2024.

 Real estate prices have been rising steeply in recent years.
 The median price of a single family home and condo in Census 2000, June 2007, November 2009, July 2011, August 2013 and August 2014 were $334,800, $687,500, $610,000, $590,000, $625,750 and $820,050 respectively.

 Politics

 According to the California Secretary of State, as of February 10, 2019, Albany has 11,344 registered voters.
 Of those, 7,489 (66%) are registered Democrats, 512 (4.5%) are registered Republicans, and 2,917 (25.7%) have declined to state a political party.

 In 1966, Albany was home to a John Birch Society bookstore known as the American Opinion Library.

-On July 30 1968, the John Birch society Truth About Civil Turmoil committee hosted an event at the Albany Veterans Memorial Building which included a speech by a former klansman, Delmar Dennis.
+On July 30, 1968, the John Birch society Truth About Civil Turmoil committee hosted an event at the Albany Veterans Memorial Building which included a speech by a former klansman, Delmar Dennis.

+On March 26, 2024, the Albany City Council passed a resolution supporting an immediate ceasefire in Gaza.

+On December 9, 2024, the city of Albany appointed their first ever Latino Mayor, Robin Lopez, who also happens to be a Doctoral Candidate at UC Berkeley in Environmental Science.
+The city of Albany conducts what is known as a rotating mayorship of elected council members.
+Previously, Robin Lopez served as the Vice Mayor of Albany, under past Mayor John Miki.
+Robin Lopez and John Miki campaigned together in 2022, when both were elected to city council.
+In that same year, a vacant council seat was filled by Jennifer Hansen-Romero.